On The Trail of Irish Revolution In Dublin

 The most important landmark on O’Donnell Street was the General Post Office (commonly known as the GPO).
 This grand neoclassical building gained notoriety as the rebel headquarters of the 1916 Easter Uprising.
 Unlike most other countries, Ireland has multiple “independence days. " This uprising was perhaps the most consequential event of the Irish drive for independence.
 In 1912, the British Parliament finally passed the Home Rules Bill, but its implementation was put on hold with the outbreak of World War One.
 While many Irish nationalists volunteered to enlist in the British Army, others thought Ireland should take advantage of the opening when Britain faced external threats.
 The Irish volunteers arranged to receive arms shipments from Germany, the enemy of Britain.

 After days of siege, the rebels inside the GPO ran out of supplies and equipment.
 Leaders made a daring escape through a side exit at the north of the building.
-Rebel leaders Patrick Pearse and James James Connolly escaped along Moore Street and set up a new headquarters to a humble apartment building at 17 Moore Street.
-The
+Rebel leaders Patrick Pearse and James James Connolly escaped along Moore Street and set up a new headquarters in a humble apartment building at 17 Moore Street.
+Patrick Pearse attempted for conditional surrender but was rebuffed by the British commander.
+On the sixth day, he issued an unconditional surrender, hand-delivered by two nurses, Elizabeth O'Farrell and Julia Grenan, to the British authority.
+Five of the seven signatories to the Irish Proclamation of Independence surrendered here and were promptly arrested.

 “Written after I was shot.
 Darling Nancy, I was shot leading a rush up Moore Street and took refuge in a doorway.
 While I was there I heard the men pointing out where I was and made a bolt for the laneway I am in now.
 I got more [than] one bullet, I think.
 Tons and tons of love, dearie, to you and the boys and to Nell and Anna.
 It was a good fight, anyhow.
 Please deliver this to Nannie O'Rahilly, 40 Herbert Park, Dublin.
 Goodbye, Darling.”